jeffwalsh/go-coinpayments/README.md

 # coinpayments

-Fork of etherparty/coinpayments as Etherparty is now defunct.
 Coinpayments Golang wrapper.
 To use, instantiate a `*coinpayments.Client` by calling the `coinpayments.NewClient` function.
 You will need to pass in a valid instance of the `*coinpayments.Config` struct, consisting of your private and public keys, as well as an instance of your desired http client.

 This looks like: